KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 To create a new OLAP document, click on the “create a new document” button in the **Document Development** area and select **Online analytical processing** as Type.
 Then you can choose the available engines.
 In this case we have only the **OLAP engine**.

 Type a name, a functionality, load the XML template and save.
-You will see the document in the functionality (folder) you selected, displayed with the typical cube icon as shown in :numref:`olapdocserver`.
+You will see the document in the functionality (folder) you selected, displayed with the typical cube icon as shown below.

 .. _olapdocserver:
 .. figure:: media/image195.png